-Once you have so many browser tabs open that by selecting one you can’t but close it because the “x” icon has basically become the tab, you know that you are possibly overwhelming yourself with browser tabs.
+Once you have so many browser tabs open that by clicking on one, you can’t but close it because the “x” icon has basically become the tab, you know that you are possibly overwhelming yourself with browser tabs.

-This can happen quite easily to a potential buyer looking for properties and who wants to compare the different benefits and features with each other.
+This can happen quite easily to a potential buyer looking for properties and comparing the different benefits and features with each other.

 RealScout solves this problem by using machine learning-based property comparisons.

 So, when looking for a property, the software shows the selected listings side-by-side and room-by-room and helps compare the different property features.